 Who should enroll in Executive DEI Training?

-Clients can choose which sessions you want.
-It’s often best to start with the initial discussion, so leadership can hear what makes Headway’s approach different.
+Clients choose a DEI training session from a number of modules (listed below).
+We start with an initial discussion, so leadership understands what makes Headway’s approach unique.
 We’ll also discuss what evidence supports the techniques we teach, and how our program can add value to the organization.
-Each 60-90 minute session includes time for leaders to practice your new skills through exercises and demonstrations.
+Each 60-90 minute session includes time for leaders to practice new skills through exercises and demonstrations.

 The current sessions offered are: